4kpros/go-api/README.md

 cd go-api/
 ```

 The entry point of the project is `cmd/` folder.
-In this folder the is a `main.go` file.
+In this folder the is the `main.go` file.

 ### 3. Install dependencies